specklew/Green-Game/README.md

 Each component should have its own branch named `component_{component name}`.
 Please create a pull request after being done with your branch.

 ## Additional notes
+- **Test your components in your scenes.
+DO NOT MODIFY OTHER SCENES!
+The merging of scene files is a nightmare and we don't want to do that.**
-**Please don't use threading in your application since WebGL doesn't support it!!**
+- **Please don't use threading in your application since WebGL doesn't support it!!**